winsmith/libi-page/presskit.md

 - **Customize Data Entry and Display**
 - **Use the app for free with ads, or pay a small fee to remove them**

-Read even more about [Libi's features and their benefits](/benefits)!
+Read more about [Libi's features and their benefits](/benefits) in detail!

 ## Data Security and Privacy
 Libido and Mood data is incredibly sensitive.
 This is why all data you enter into the app is only stored on your devices.
 Libido, Mood, and Orgasm data is stored directly into Core Data.
 Sexual Activity and Menstrual Flow are stored into the Health app using Apple HealthKit.